MapsPeople/web-ui/packages/map-template/README.md

 The Map Template has a main `MapsIndoorsMap` React component.
 It wraps the whole app inside of it.
 It's used in a function in `App.js` which is imported into `index.js` where it's defined that an HTML element with `id="root"` will render the app.
 We show how that is done in `packages/map-template/public/index.html`.

+### Adding Google Maps API Keys or Mapbox Access Tokens

+Rename `.env.example`, to `.env` and add either of the keys (or both) to that file, and the maps will load properly.

 ### React Components

 We follow [the React convention](https://reactjs.org/docs/faq-structure.html#avoid-too-much-nesting) with one level of depth in the Components' folder.
 We still import React components into each other (even in multiple levels), but the folder structure is flat.